top of page

 There are three recognized levels of activation for the Nassau County EOC:

 • Activation Level 1 is considered the highest level of response operations for the EOC.
-Level 1 activations include a Local State of Emergency (LSE) declaration instructing the EOC Incident Management Team (IMT) to use all resources necessary to implement protective measures and response operations on behalf of the County.
+Level 1 activations require a Local State of Emergency (LSE) declaration instructing the EOC Incident Management Team (IMT) to use all resources necessary to implement protective measures and response operations on behalf of the County.
 The LSE temporarily lifts certain financial restrictions to facilitate emergency procurement of resources and may include evacuation and/or curfew orders.
 The EOC IMT may be operating 12-24 hours each day to analyze, plan for "next steps," and support emergency response operations to protect life safety, assess impacts, and stabilize Community Lifelines.
-EOC operational periods follow the "Planning P" cycle.
+EOC operational periods follow the ICS "Planning P" cycle.

 Emergency management professionals typically break down their responsibilities into four phases, which form a cycle of activities that take place before, during, and after a disaster.